ascarter/conductor/README.md

 # conductor

-Conductor is a web application library for Go.
-It provides some helpers for wiring middleware.
+Conductor is an HTTP routing and handling library for Go.
+It provides structure for stacking middleware components and handling routes based on named paramters and regular expressions in addition to default standard library handlers.

 It draws some inspiration from how [Ruby on Rails](http://rubyonrails.org) applications are structured.

 ## Usage: